Mississippi in the American Civil War

-Secession and Mississippian politics
+Secession

-For years prior to the American Civil War, slave-holding Mississippi had voted heavily for the Democrats, especially as the Whigs declined in their influence.
+As sectional tensions grew in the 1850s, the Whig party's support in Mississippi collapsed and Southern Democrats began to take a hard line against any federal measures to restrict the expansion of slavery, to the point of openly discussing secession from the United States and the formation of a Southern Confederacy.
 During the 1860 presidential election, the state supported Southern Democrat candidate John C. Breckinridge, giving him 40,768 votes (59.0% of the total of 69,095 ballots cast).
 John Bell, the candidate of the Constitutional Union Party, came in a distant second with 25,045 votes (36.25% of the total), with Stephen A. Douglas, a northern Democrat, receiving 3,282 votes (4.75%).
-Abraham Lincoln, who won the national election, was not on the ballot in Mississippi.
+Abraham Lincoln, the Republican candidate who won the national election, was not on the ballot in Mississippi.
 According to one Mississippian newspaper in the late 1850s:

 The slavery controversy in the United States presents a case of the most violent antagonism of interests and opinions.
 No persuasions, no entreaties or appeals, can allay the fierce contention between the two ...

 — Mississippi Free Trader, August 28, 1857.

-Long a hotbed of secessionist sentiment, support for slavery, and southern states' rights, Mississippi declared its secession from the United States on January 9, 1861, two months after the Republican Party's victory in the U.S. presidential election.
-The state then joined the Confederacy less than a month later, issuing a declaration of their reasons for seceding, proclaiming that "[o]ur position is thoroughly identified with the institution of slavery--the greatest material interest of the world".
+Following the election of Lincoln, Mississippi convened a state secession convention in January 1861, and voted to leave the Union on January 9.
+The state then joined the Confederacy less than a month later, issuing an ordinance of secession listing their reasons for seceding, which proclaimed that "[o]ur position is thoroughly identified with the institution of slavery--the greatest material interest of the world".

 Fulton Anderson, a Mississippian lawyer, delivered a speech to the Virginian secession convention in 1861, in which he declared that "grievances of the Southern people on the slavery question" and their opposition to the Republican Party's goal of "the ultimate extinction of slavery" were the primary catalysts of the state in declaring secession.
-Mississippian judge Alexander Hamilton Handy also shared this view, opining of the "black" Republican Party that: